Yarthor00/SE-Sales-Capstone/README.md

 👉 **Problem → Value → Deal Advancement → Closure**

 ---

-## 🔍 1.
-Discovery & Understanding

-Demonstrate how you would open, qualify, and shape the opportunity:

-- Clear problem hypothesis (business-driven, not only technical)
-- Discovery questions designed to uncover **economic impact and urgency**
-- Identification of critical pain points
-- Stakeholder mapping (economic buyer, influencers, blockers)
-- Opportunity assessment:
-  - Winnability
-  - Value potential
-  - Key risks

----

-## 💡 2.
+## 💡 1.
 Solution & Value Proposition

 Show how you convert the problem into a **compelling, sellable solution**: